ReneRuts/Python-toolkit/README.md

 - **Use Case:** System administrators can compare active services across servers for consistency or troubleshooting.
 - **How it Works:**
-  - SSH connection established using `paramiko`.
+  - Establishes an SSH connection using `paramiko`.
-  - Services fetched with `systemctl list-units`.
+  - Fetches running services with `systemctl list-units` (or equivalent).
-  - Ports scanned using `socket` and results saved in JSON.
+  - Scans open ports using `socket`.
+  - Outputs the results in a JSON format for easy comparison.

 ---